kwaroran/character-card-spec-v3/SPEC_V3.md

 This decorator does not have a value. if this decorator is present, the lorebook field *SHOULD* be considered as a match *IN ANY CASE*.

+### `@@disable_ui_prompt`

+This decorator's value *MUST* be a string. if this decorator is present, the application *MAY* disable the UI prompt which type is equal to the value of this decorator.

+types or the UI prompts are:
+- `post_history_instructions`
+- `system_prompt`

+This *MUST* not taken to mean that the application should support these UI prompt types. if the application does not support the UI prompts, the application *SHOULD* ignore this decorator.

+applications *MAY* add more types of UI prompts. if the value is not recognized by the application, the application *SHOULD* ignore this decorator.

 ## Curly Braced Syntaxes

 Curly braced syntaxes, shortly CBS, also known as macros, are used to replace the values in the prompt to specific values.